autonomys/subspace-docs/docs/community/contribute.md

 ### Help us, Help you, Help us!

-Following these guidelines shows that you respect the time of the developers who manage and develope this open source project.
-In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+Following these guidelines shows that you respect the time of the developers who manage and develop this open source project.
+In return, they should reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### What Can I Contribute?

 We are a fully Open Source project, meaning we are open to all kinds of contributions from our community.
-Here are a few example of contributions that we are open to in this repo:
+Here are a few examples of contributions that we are open to in this repo:

 - **Added Content:** Writing a nice guide?
 Submit it (Where?) so we can add it to our Docs.
 - **Translation:** Adding Translations of our prior content?
 See the [translate](TRANSLATE) page for help.
 - **Bug Reports & Fixes:** Find a bug or error?
-Let us know where its hiding.
+Let us know where it's hiding.
 (Where?)
 - **Feature Requests & Implementations:** Looking for a new feature?
 Share your ideas so we can improve.

 *If you have something that is not listed, try to be as descriptive as possible and feel free to submit the PR.*